oflatt/bearlydancing/README.md

 Mac:

 Make the absolute path go back two folders.
-Then call *python build.py bdist_mac*.
+Then call *python build.py bdist_mac --iconfile icon.icns*.
 A folder named build should appear.
 If there are errors in copying files, it may have no effect because of a bug in cx_freeze.